PixelCrafters/StartupHealthCheck/README.md

 ## Team

 Startup HealthCheck is a project of the non-profit startup hub / co-working space, [Launch Academy](http://launchacademy.ca/), based out of Vancouver, BC, Canada.
 [PixelCrafters](http://www.pixelcrafters.ca) is an entrepreneur-led Vancouver tech community group.

-[Boris Mann](http://github.com/bmann) is the project lead and [Claire Atkin](http://github.com/csatkin) is the Vancouver community curator.
-[DesignStamp](http://designstamp.com) is assisting with product design, UX and branding for the initial WeAreYVR site.
+Check the Contributors file for a list of the people & companies that are active contributors.
+We welcome pull requests!

 ## Collaborating